IRS Forms

 When Form 990‑PF Is Due

 Your return is due the 15th day of the fifth month after your tax year ends.
 If that date lands on a Saturday, Sunday, or legal holiday, you file the next business day.
-Calendar‑year filers are generally due May 15.
+Calendar‑year filers are generally due May 15, not the April 15 deadline that applies to individual income tax returns.
 For complete liquidation, dissolution, or termination, your final return is due on the same rule, counted from the event date.

 How to Get the Automatic 6‑Month Extension